Provisioning With VMware

-This is a destructive action that should only be taken when you wish to delete the virtual machine!
+This is a destructive and permanent action that should only be taken when you wish to delete the virtual machine and its data!

 Getting more help

-puppet node_vmware command has extensive in-line help documentation and a man page.
+puppet node_vmware command has extensive in-line help and a man page.

 To see the available actions and command line options, run: